mvno/Okanshi/documentation/tutorial.md

     }
 ```

 The main entities of the program is a *registry* which holds a set of monitors.
-A *poller* which with certain intervals will query the measurements of the monitors, and an *observer* that typically transports measurements to a receiver system that can do data analysis, draw graphs etc. In this case we print to the console to visually show that we are up and running.
+A *poller* which with certain intervals will query the measurements of the monitors, and an *observer* that typically transports measurements to a receiver system that can do data analysis, draw graphs, send alarms, etc. In this case we print to the console to visually show that we are up and running.

 The output when running this program resembles the following: